 Mum died just a few days before my 19th birthday, over 30 years ago now, and I’m sitting here in a quiet house reflecting on how fortunate I am to be my mother’s son.
-A strong character, my mum taught me to be curious, to question authority – and though that notion inevitably gets me into a few scrapes, I do believe it is something wonderful, and something we could probably do with a bit more of in the world too.
-She also taught me about the importance of showing respect for others, and trying to earn it for yourself.
-I know I get this stuff wrong more often than I get it right, and it’s a worthy pursuit, so I keep trying.
-As each mother’s day rolls by, I have strongly mixed feelings about love and loss, as I expect do most people who’ve lost their mum.
-Today – love has come out on top.
+A strong character, mum taught me to be curious, to question authority – and though that notion inevitably gets me into a few scrapes, I do believe it is something wonderful, and something we could probably do with a bit more of in the world too.
+As each mother’s day rolls by, I have strong mixed feelings about love and loss, as I expect do most people who’ve lost their mum.
+Today – love comes out on top.
 Thanks mum – I’m truly grateful.

 Happy Mother’s Day

 Like all proud dads I think my daughter is the best.
 As Keira grows and becomes more and more her own person, the mother’s love Carole has for Keira radiates through our daughter and is reflected in Keira’s kind, funny and smart personality.
 It’s a lovely thing to see – these things they have in common.
 Carole is currently sleeping, safe in the knowledge that she will be made a fuss of today.
 We do nice things for each other in this family on random everyday days too, but a day like this is a great time to stop and be thankful, so we shall be.